 Skip to main content

-3ngram ships two shell scripts that integrate with Claude Code hooks to automate memory capture across your coding sessions.
+3ngram ships a single Go hook binary (engram-hook) that integrates with Claude Code hooks to automate memory capture across your coding sessions.
+The binary has five subcommands — briefing, capture, precheck, sync, and verify — and replaces the retired bash hook scripts.
 For end-of-session debriefs, use the /debrief prompt template.

 Hook scripts are specific to Claude Code.
 Other MCP clients (Claude Desktop, Cursor, ChatGPT) don’t support hooks, use prompt templates instead.